7thcrow/YouTube-clone/README.md

 ![Response](youtube/images/response.png)

 ## Usage
--Click on any video or title to open the video.
+- Click on any video or title to open the video.
--Hover over the profile picture to see channel information.
+- Hover over the profile picture to see channel information.

 ## License
 This project is open source and available under the MIT License.